slarmoo/.github/profile/essentials/editors/editors.md

 ### GitLens

-The basic support that VS Code offers for working with Git is sufficient for most tasks, but if you really want to unleash the power of git, consider installing the `GitLens` extension.
+The basic support that VS Code offers for working with Git is sufficient for most tasks, but if you really want to unleash the power of Git, consider installing the `GitLens` extension.
 It makes reviewing the commit history, stashing, merging, and comparing so much easier.
 With over 25 million users, you might enjoy joining the party.

 ## VI